NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Normally, the sparse interest points produced with bundle adjustment so far can be used.
 For most precise work, dense and uniformly distributed interest points can be necessary.
-This is discussed (in a different context) in :numref:`intrinsics_no_constraints`.
+This is discussed in :numref:`custom_ip`.

 For example, if the input dataset consists of 6 overlapping stereo pairs, stereo can be run between each left image and every other right image, producing 36